 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 On TikTok, self-tan is the gift that keeps on giving, with beauty experts using it for countless clever makeup hacks.
-Faux tan freckles recently took the app by storm, giving the appearance of a youthful, sun-kissed complexion, while applying the product in place of bronzer is said to create a contoured effect that lasts so much longer than makeup.
+Applying blush under your eyes gives the effect of a lifted face (who knew) and dental floss can help calm down frizzy hair.
 Now there's another use for the popular tanning product, and it's actually pretty smart: temporary lip liner.

 What is TikTok's fake tan lip liner hack and why has it gone viral?